-Massage Therapy Training in New Jersey
+Massage Therapy Schools in New Jersey

+Are you interested in becoming a massage therapist in Jersey?
+Pursuing training in massage techniques and modalities can prepare you for a career in a growing industry.
 Many recent New Jersey massage school graduates find the state to be an appealing location due to the large number of employers, as well as the close proximity to other major metropolitan areas, such as New York City, Philadelphia, and Washington, D.C.
 New Jersey requires its massage professionals to complete a certain amount of training before working as a therapist (see below).

 The New Jersey state Massage, Bodywork and Somatic Therapy Examining Committee regulate licensing massage therapists.
 Therapists must complete a course of study in bodywork therapy and massage that is at least 500 hours.
 The education must include coursework in anatomy, physiology, ethics, law, massage theory and practice along with at least 100 hours of clinical practice.
 Most massage schools in NJ have student massage clinics where students obtain this practice while offering massage therapy to citizens of their area.
 Massage professionals seeking licensure also must pass one of several national certification exams: the NCBTMB, the MBLEx, or the Asian Bodywork Therapy Examination offered by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 Upon completion of these requirements, students are eligible to receive their massage therapist license.